Trusted WordPress tutorials, when you need them most.

 Once you have verified the email address, WordPress will start sending important administration-related emails to the new address.

-Next, if you want to change the email address of the admin user account, then you need to visit the Users » All Users page and click on the ‘Edit’ link below the user you want to change.
+Next, if you want to change the email address of the administrator user account, then you need to visit the Users » All Users page and click on the ‘Edit’ link below the user you want to change.

 Editing a user account in WordPress